v-sbradley/bacx-pr/topics/style-tips.md

 Use bold for the key word or term, followed by a non-bold colon.
 Example:

 >  The features include:
->  - Queues: A redesigned experience helps to prioritize and monitor the progress of the assigned work.
+>  - **Queues**: A redesigned experience helps to prioritize and monitor the progress of the assigned work.
->  - Subjects: A powerful mechanism to classify cases, knowledge base articles, products, and sales literature.
+>  - **Subjects**: A powerful mechanism to classify cases, knowledge base articles, products, and sales literature.
->  - Case settings: Links cases together, enabling better response and tracking for common issues.
+>  - **Case settings**: Links cases together, enabling better response and tracking for common issues.

 ### Months